uri-library-data-services/iassist-preview/content/blog/sparc-digital-repositories-meeting-includes-session-open-data.md

 players in the data landscape.

-Both Gail and Chuck mentioned the importance of Ann Green and Myron Gutmann\'s seminal work on relationships among domain archives and digital repositories (see Ann Green and Myron Gutmann, "Building partnerships among social science researchers, institution-based repositories and domain specific data arrchives," **OCLC Systems &
+Both Gail and Chuck mentioned the importance of Ann Green and Myron Gutmann's seminal work on relationships among domain archives and digital repositories (see Ann Green and Myron Gutmann, "Building partnerships among social science researchers, institution-based repositories and domain specific data arrchives," **OCLC Systems &